Investigations on heavy quarkonium hybrid mesons with exotic quantum numbers $J^{PC}=2^{+-}$: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In our study, we utilized QCD sum rules to examine the mass spectra of heavy quarkonium hybrid states $\bar{c}Gc$ and $\bar{b}Gb$ with exotic quantum numbers $J^{PC}=2^{+-}$.
 This analysis involved constructing interpolating currents with three Lorentz indices.
 We computed the correlation functions and spectral densities, taking into account condensates up to dimension 6.
 The states are extracted by constructing the corresponding projection operators.
-The obtained results give the masses of the $\bar{c}Gc$ and $\bar{b}Gb$ heavy quarkonium hybrid states, the corresponding masses are about $4.49~\mathrm{GeV}$ and $10.48~\mathrm{GeV}$, respectively.
-There exists small mass splittings between $J^{PC}=0^{+-}$ and $J^{PC}=2^{+-}$ states.
+The obtained results give the masses of the $\bar{c}Gc$ and $\bar{b}Gb$ heavy quarkonium hybrid states, the corresponding masses are about $4.49~\mathrm{GeV}$ and $10.48~\mathrm{GeV}$, respectively, with a small mass splitting predicted between the $0^{+-}$ and $2^{+-}$ states.

-A hybrid meson can undergo decay into two conventional mesons through two distinct mechanisms.
-In the first scenario, a $\bar{q}q$ or $\bar{s}s$ quark pair is dynamically generated from the valence gluon field and subsequently fuses with the original valence quark–antiquark pair to form two separate mesons.
-The second decay mode involves the manifestation of the QCD axial anomaly as the underlying mechanism.
-For $\bar{c}Gc$ with $J^{PC}=2^{+-}$, the most possible decay mode are S-wave $D^{\ast}\bar{D}^{\ast}$, $D_{s}^{\ast}\bar{D}_{s}^{\ast}$.
-The above decays occurs through the first mechanism.
-Besides, $2^{+-}$ $\bar{c}Gc$ states can decay via the P-wave $h_{c}\eta$ channel occurring through QCD axial anomaly enhancement, which may also account for a relatively large branching ratio.
-We suggest to search for $\bar{c}Gc$ hybrid meson with $J^{PC}=2^{+-}$ in $h_{c}\eta$ final states.
-The $\bar{b}Gb$ hybrid state with $J^{PC}=2^{+-}$ may be relatively stable.
-Due to kinematic constraints, there may be fewer possible strong decays for this state.
-Further investigations in both theories and experiments are needed to study these exotic states.